HaFiid98/alx-low_level_programming/README.md

-This folder is for learning c argument if else and while
+this folder is for learning c argument if else and while